annaprinz/adopt-me-playground/README.md

-# React playground by Anna Prinz
+# CRUD in ReactJS

-This is a demo for creating a simple reactjs site.
+This is a demo for creating a simple reactjs site, with firebase.

 Later it will be used as a playgorund to experiment with new/other tecnologies like: